 Open: Every day except Tuesday, 10 am to 8 pm.

 Tickets: Must be purchased separately for exhibits at the National Galeries and the Palais de la Découverte.
-Reservations are highly recommended as the Grand Palais' temporary exhibits are highly frequented.
-Prices vary from exhibit to exhibit.
+Reservations are highly recommended as the Grand Palais' temporary exhibits are highly frequented, and many people book weeks or even months in advance.
+Ticket prices vary from exhibit to exhibit.
 Discounts are available for children, students, and seniors.

 To reserve tickets online: Online ticket office (in French)